-Note: There was so much to say about these unusual underwater sculptures, that double as eco-habitats for marine life, that I have simply reproduced the text from the artists’ site:
+Note: The artist has so much to say about these unusual underwater sculptures, that double as eco-habitats for marine life, that I have chosen to reproduce the text from the his site:

 Underwater Sculptures Of Jason deCaires Taylor

 The underwater sculptures Of Jason deCaires Taylor create a unique, absorbing and expansive visual seascape.
 Highlighting natural ecological processes Taylor’s interventions explore the intricate relationships that exist between art and environment.
 His works become artificial reefs, attracting marine life, while offering the viewer privileged temporal encounters, as the shifting sand of the ocean floor, and the works change from moment to moment.

 The experience of being underwater is vastly different from that of being on land.
 There are physical and optical considerations that must be taken into account.
 Objects appear twenty five percent larger underwater, and as a consequence they also appear closer.
 Colours alter as light is absorbed and reflected at different rates, with the depth of the water affecting this further.
 The light source in water is from the surface, this produces kaleidoscopic effects governed by water movement, currents and turbulence.
 Water is a malleable medium in which to travel enabling the viewer to become active in their engagement with the work.
 The large number of angles and perspectives from which the sculptures can be viewed increase dramatically the unique experience of encountering the works.

 Vicissitudes depicts a circle of figures, all linked through holding hands.
 These are life-size casts taken from a group of children of diverse ethnic background.
 Circular in structure and located five meters below the surface, the work both withstands strong currents and replicates one of the primary geometric shapes, evoking ideas of unity and continuum.